beautimour/be-shortcodes/README.md

 Can I use these shortcodes in any widgetized area?

-Yep, you simply copy/paste the shortcode provided to you from the text editor into any widgetized area.
+Yes.
+You can copy/paste the shortcode provided to you from the text editor into a text widget.

-Where can I check out other themes and plugins by Rescue Themes?
+Where can I check out themes by Rescue Themes?

 Glad you asked! http://themeforest.net/user/RescueThemes/portfolio